Avanade/DevOpsHOL/azure-devops-project/README.md

     - Value: release

 1. Click Run to finalize the setup and wait for the build to complete

+### Add a Deploy stage to the pipeline

+1. Follow the [steps from this guide](https://www.azuredevopslabs.com/labs/azuredevops/yaml/#task-4-adding-continuous-delivery-to-the-yaml-definition) to add a deployment stage to the pipeline

 ## Next steps
 Return to [the lab index](../README.md) and continue with the next lab.